GoGo-Logic/vcm/README.md

-# Validity Case Mangement System
+# Validity Case Management System

 This is a fork of Legal Case Management, the aim of this fork is to further develop this into a supported case management system that is fully transpartent and tamper proof.
 Providing accurate recording that can be assured.